Offender Reentry Services

 Fax: (860) 692-7586

 The Offender Reentry Services Unit (ORSU) is under the auspices of The Program and Treatment Division.
-The goal of the unit is to provide assistance to offenders who are incarcerated to assist with their successful reentry into the community.
-Every facility in the state has either a part time or full time Reentry Counselor.
-These Counselors assist the offenders with identification to include social security cards, birth certificates, and renewal of their DMV license and non-drivers license. ( State ID)
+The goal of the unit is to help incarcerated offenders successfully return to their communities.
+Each facility in the state has a full-time Reentry Counselor.

-Although reentry starts upon admission, the intense work for reentry with offenders takes place one year to six months before release.
-For offenders with medical and mental health challenges, reentry staff works closely with the agency's medical staff to insure offenders are afforded opportunities for health care referrals, medication for release and appointments with providers in the community.
+Although reentry starts upon admission, the intense work for reentry with offenders takes place 18 months prior to release.
+For offenders with medical, mental health, and addiction treatment needs, reentry staff works closely with the agency's medical discharge planners and the Addiction Treatment Unit to ensure offenders are afforded: opportunities for healthcare referrals; prescriptions for medications upon release; access to recovery coaches; and appointments with providers in the community.
+Reentry staff also work closely with Parole and Community Services (PCS) and the Court Support Services Division (CSSD) to further enhance offender reentry efforts.